tbm/homepage/content/debian/orion/qnap/ts-209/install.md

 it's possible to install such software.
 If this is not what you want, please don't proceed with the installation.

+Note that the installer of Debian 7.0 (wheezy), our latest stable release, does not support the TS-209.
+However, you can install Debian 6.0 (squeeze) according to the instructions on this page and then perform an upgrade to Debian 7.0 (wheezy).

 <h2>Requirements and Preparation</h2>

 In order to install Debian on a QNAP TS-209, you need the following: